-See the help screens for more information on using instant messaging.
+See the help screens for more information on accounts, signing in, sending IM, etc.

 MobileMail

 MobileMail (Menu 6.2) lets you check your email and send email to any email address.
 Recipients can access your emails from email-equipped phones or from their computers.
 The messages you create can contain text, photos, videos and voice attachments.